pedronery07/pedronery07/README.md

 # 📝 About Me:

-- 🎓 I'm currently in my eighth semester as a Computer Engineering student at Insper, São Paulo (Brazil)
+- 🎓 I'm currently in my ninth semester as a Computer Engineering student at Insper, São Paulo (Brazil)
 - 🌱 I’m currently enhancing my knowledge of **Data Science and Data Engineering**
 - 📫 How to reach me: **pedronas1201@gmail.com**
 - 🔭 Check out my <a href="https://pedronery.me" target="_blank">portfolio</a> to find out more about me!